nobodyisnobody/write-ups/TamuCTF.2022/pwn/Quick.Mafs/README.md

 was an pwn challenge from TAMUctf 2022.

-It's type of challenge that is called automatic exploit generator, a mix of coding and pwning challenge.
+It's a type of challenge that is called automatic exploit generator, a mix of coding and pwning challenge.

-A server where we connect send us a succession of elf binaries, (as hexadecimal dump).
+A server where we connect send us a serie of elf binaries, (as hexadecimal dump).

 We have to quickly analyze them and exploit them.
 That's a classic type of challenge.